L1fescape/AWESOM-0/README.md

 - Write more tests
 - Document using redis

-## Contribute
+## Issues or Questions

-If you have a feature you'd like to add or a gesture you'd like supported, submit an issue through GitHub or better yet, a pull request!
+If there's a feature you'd like supported or a bug in the code, create an [issue on GitHub](https://github.com/L1fescape/AWESOM-0/issues).
+If you have any questions, join us on IRC.
+We're at `#AWESOM-0` on Freenode.

 ## Acknowledgements